webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 Notice in WebGPU the attributes are declared as parameters to the vertex shader function vs GLSL where they are declared as globals outside the function.

-For varyings, in GLSL they are also declared as global variables where as in WGSL you declare a structure with locations for each field, you declare your vertex shader as returning that structure and you return an instance of that structure in the function itself.
+For varyings, in GLSL they are also declared as global variables whereas in WGSL you declare a structure with locations for each field, you declare your vertex shader as returning that structure, and you return an instance of that structure in the function itself.
 In the fragment shader you declare your function as taking these inputs.

-In the code above uses the same structure for both the vertex shaders output and the fragment shader's input but there's no requirement to use the same structure.
+In the code above uses the same structure for both the vertex shaders output and the fragment shader's input, but there's no requirement to use the same structure.
 All that's required is that the locations match.
 For example this would work: